 ST3-ST8 and subspecialty (skull base and cerebrovascular) fellows.
 Teaching of the approaches will be tailored to the specific needs and experience of the individual trainee.

 Relevant Grades: ST3, ST4, ST5, ST6, ST7, ST8, SpR, SAS

 Introductory Lectures followed by hands on Cadaveric workshops.
-Commonly performed techniques such as pterional, bifrontal, middle fossa and retrosigmoid craniotomies will be covered as well as more complex approaches to the third ventricle, pineal region, antero-lateral brainstem and C1/C2 complex.
-State of the art Pentero Zeiss microscopes, Integra Mayfield clamps, Codman microinstruments, and Anspach high speed drills will be readily available in all stations (two participants per station - one faculty member per station)
+Commonly performed techniques such as pterional, bifrontal, middle fossa and retrosigmoid craniotomies will be covered as well as more complex approaches to the third ventricle, pineal region, antero-lateral brainstem.
+State of the art microscopes, Integra Mayfield clamps, Codman microinstruments, and Anspach high speed drills will be readily available in all stations (two participants per station - one faculty member per station).

 Familiarize trainees with the surgical anatomy pertinent to common as well as complex neurosurgical procedures, which will be comprehensively taught.
 Identify anatomical avenues for the safe exposure of both superficial and deeper intracranial structures.
 Expose trainees to microsurgical principles (appropriate application of the operating microscope, high speed drill, and microdissection).

 Upon completion of the course, participants should be able to: